pingcap/docs/glossary.md

 ### RAG

-Retrieval-Augmented Generation (RAG).
-See [Vector Search Overview](/vector-search-overview.md#use-cases) for more details.
+Retrieval-Augmented Generation (RAG) is an architecture designed to optimize the output of Large Language Models (LLMs).
+For more information, See [Vector Search Overview](/vector-search-overview.md#use-cases).

 ### Region/peer/Raft group